What do you know about the mint family, Lamiaceae, the sixth- or seventh-largest of the flowering plant families?

 One thing I’ve learned from my research is that most Lamiaceae have been used for centuries in traditional medicine.
 Many, perhaps most, are currently under investigation for potential uses in human and veterinary medicine, as insecticides or insect repellents, and as antifungal or antibacterial protection for crop plants.

-These are potent plants, full of phytocompounds plants manufacture to protect themselves against harmful bacteria, viruses, and other assaults from the environments they evolved in.
+These are potent plants, full of phytocompounds that plants manufacture to protect themselves against harmful bacteria, viruses, and other assaults from the environments they evolved in.

 If herbal medicine interests you, please approach the mints, especially their essential oils, tinctures, and concentrated extracts, with care.
 This goes for both over-the-counter and homemade remedies.